msbutler/cs205final.github.io/index.md

 # Discussion
 Firstly, we note that time to convergence is significantly higher when not using a pre-trained model, as described in the aforementioned sections.
 Based on the current architecture, the model for both the fully-supervised and semi-supervised approaches have yet to converge with mediocre training and testing accuracies after 1000 iterations, taking more than 3h on a g3.8xlarge instance, especially since most deep classifiers require thousands of iterations for convergence from scratch.
 We have also experimented with a more balanced dataset by restricting the number of labeled flooded and non-flooded images to be the same.
 Notably, we did achieve significant results on the fully-supervised model with a more simplified architecture (3 convolutional layers with kernel size of 5 by 5 and reducing the number of channels along the layers) where testing accuracy reaches a peak of around 80% after 200 iterations on a balanced dataset with baseline random accuracy of 50%.

-Secondly, the weak scaling experiments for both fully- and semi-supervised models corroborate the hypothesis that computational time increases with the data size for both training and testing as shown in **Figures 4 and 5** below.
+Secondly, the weak scaling experiments for both fully and semi-supervised models corroborate the hypothesis that computational time increases with the data size for both training and testing as shown in **Figures 4 and 5** below where the average epoch time (across 5 epochs) is plotted against the fraction of dataset used for training and testing.
+The fraction of dataset used for the semi-supervised model is half (10%, 20%, 30%, 50% of total dataset) of that used by the fully-supervised version (25%, 50%, 75%, 100% of total dataset) for computational time experiment purposes since the number of unlabeled images are more than the labeled images.

 **Figure 4: Weak Scaling for Fully-Supervised Model**<br/>
 ![](figs/fig4.png)